yeouue/yeouue.github.io/_pages/cv.md

 Service and Leadership
 ------
 * **Peer Reviewer**, The 7th Workshop on Online Abuse and Harms (WOAH) at ACL, May 2023
-* **Student Representative**, Wuhan University of Science and Technology

-  Sep 2015 - Jun 2019
+* **Student Representative**, Wuhan University of Science and Technology, Sep 2015 - Jun 2019
   * Responsible for student administrative and academic affairs.